brian-rose/daes-grad-handbook/ms-thesis.md

 ### Semester 4
 - Register for sufficient number of credits to have at least 30 graduate credits (including at least six credits of ATM 699).
 Must register for nine credits if supported as a graduate, teaching, or research assistant (GA, TA, or RA)
 - Complete research; write thesis; get thesis approved by thesis advisor(s) and second reader.
 The thesis should not exceed 150 pages in [The Graduate School format](https://www.albany.edu/graduate/resources-current-students/dissertation-thesis-information).
 - Apply for graduation.
-If in the PhD program and ending at the M.S. degree, you will need to apply for a Supplemental Degree for which there is a fee.
-The application form can be found at <https://www.albany.edu/graduate/graduate-programs/supplemental-degree-programs> (please also see page 15).
-You must also withdraw from the PhD program via an email to The Graduate School
+Students registered in the Ph.D. program and ending at the M.S. degree will need to apply for a Supplemental Degree for which there is a fee, see [Obtaining an M.S.
+Degree](policies.md#obtaining-an-ms-degree).
+You must also withdraw from the Ph.D. program via an email to The Graduate School
 - Present a 30-min seminar on your research to the department.
 (The seminar appears on your transcript as the Master’s Field Exam)
 ### Summer 3 (if necessary)
 - Complete semester #4 requirements, as needed